|DURATION: 8 days

 Limited time offer:

-Price: 880 € per person in twin/dbl room
+Price: 1090 € per person in twin/dbl room (based on min 4 full paying clients)

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering as in the itinerary; English-speaking mountain guide; hire of snow shoes and poles; cable car tickets and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation in 3-star/family hotels (en-suite rooms) incl. breakfast and dinner; English-speaking mountain guide; hire of snow shoes and poles; cable car tickets and all local taxes.

 Price does not include: museum entry charges; extra food and drink; mountain maps; medical insurance; personal expenses.